 Simon Hall MBE DL

 Simon qualified as a solicitor in 1979 and trained with the international law firm Freshfields Bruckhaus Deringer where he was a partner from 1985 to 2014.
 He was head of their Finance Practice, and was head of their global corporate responsibilities programmes.
-Simon is High Sheriff of Essex for 2017-2018.
+Simon was High Sheriff of Essex for 2017-2018.

 Sandra joined the board in 2016.
 She graduated from Durham University in modern languages and holds a Master’s degree in Marketing.
 Sandra has held a number of strategic business development and marketing roles, including responsibility for global relationships with the world’s largest banks and brokers.
 She also held senior positions at Anglia Ruskin University and was appointed Pro Vice-Chancellor.